 You are the only person who can answer how you much you need for retirement.

-Trying to estimate the required amount needed to retire is a question on everyone’s mind.
-The problem is the answer is unique to the individual and is based on a multitude of factors.
+I get it.
+Estimating how much money you need to retire is a burning question on lots of minds.
+The problem is the answer is unique to YOU and is based on a several factors.
 Significant factors like: When do you plan on retiring?
 Personal ones like: What kind of lifestyle do you want to live when you get old?
 Family-related ones: Do you have a partner that you will be supporting financially?
 To macabre questions like: When do you plan on dying?

 81% of Americans say they don't know how much money they'll need in retirement.